munzir/18c-ParameterConvergence/README.md

 TODO

 ### Build and Run
-1: Enter the cloned/downloaded project directory
+1: Enter the converge\_beta directory

 2: Build the project